 In practice — how to wash vegetables with Strong Kangen water

-Practical note: not all pesticides behave the same way.
-Glyphosate — although it undergoes alkaline hydrolysis — largely penetrates the plant systemically and cannot be removed by any external washing. pH 11.5 washing reduces surface residues — and that is what the cited studies show.
+Uwaga praktyczna: not all pesticides behave the same.
+Glyphosate — although it undergoes alkaline hydrolysis — largely penetrates the plant systemically and cannot be removed by any external washing.
+Washing with pH 11.5 reduces the residues powierzchniowe and that's what the cited studies show.

 Safety & Limitations